thebatfisk/fw-nrfconnect-nrf/samples/bluetooth/mesh/sensor_client/README.rst

    The Mesh sensor client sample cannot demonstrate any functionality on its own, and needs a device with the :ref:`bluetooth_mesh_sensor_server` sample running in the same mesh network.
    Before testing the Mesh sensor client, go through the Mesh sensor server's :ref:`testing guide <bluetooth_mesh_sensor_server_testing>` with a different board.

-After programming the sample to your board, you can test the device by provisioning and configuring it for communication trough the Mesh models.
+After programming the sample to your board, you can test it by using a smartphone with Nordic Semiconductor’s nRF Mesh app installed.
-This can be done using a smartphone with Nordic Semiconductor's nRF Mesh app installed.
+Testing consists of provisioning the device and configuring it for communication with the mesh models.

 All sensor values gathered from the server are printed over UART.
 For more details, see :ref:`gs_testing`.